 About limitations: CT can`t work with BOPF Sync Points.
 It is not allowed to use Addons and Sync Points in one transaction.
 You should also deactivate CT if you don`t need it.

 I hope this tool will save a lot of your working time during root-cause analysis, investigations and bug fixing.
 You can download it from Git repository:

-There are 3 ways of installation: via ACP tool version 1.8.3 , SAPLINK or manually.
-All variants is described in readme files in Git.
-Please, let me know if you have any issues during installation or if you meet any other bugs.
-I`m also open for your suggestions.
+There are 3 options for installation: via ACP tool version 1.8.3, SAPLINK or manually.
+All variants are described in readme files in Git.
+Let me know if you have any issues during installation or if you meet any other bugs.
+I`m also open to your suggestions.

 Update: It is possible to find a code where any Node instances are changed without CT installation.
-Guide is uploaded into repository.
+The guide is uploaded into GitHub repository.